 Many customers want to know if our lights work in the cold.

-All solar lights use rechargeable batteries, and since a good set of Lithium-Ion batteries can cost more than £10, a solar light that costs less is probably not going to work very well.
+All solar lights use rechargeable batteries, and since a good set of lithium-ion batteries can cost more than £10, a solar light that costs less is probably not going to work very well.

 Why aren’t my solar lights on in the winter from nightfall until dawn?

-The most popular solar lights are “dusk to till dawn” or “always on,” which operate through the night until daybreak or until the batteries are completely depleted.
+The most popular solar lights are “dusk to dawn” or “always on,” which operate through the night until daybreak or until the batteries are completely depleted.
 The dusk-to-dawn statement, however, can lead to irrational expectations.
-Therefore, we at Solar Centre do our best to avoid using it.
+Therefore, we at Solar Center do our best to avoid using it.
 The length of time the light will be on depends on the season, where the panels are placed, and, of course, how it is designed.

 Which solar lights work best throughout the winter?

-It depends on what you need the solar lights for to determine which solar lights are appropriate for winter weather in the UK.
+It depends on what you need the solar lights for to determine which solar lights are appropriate for the winter weather in the UK.